New Testament Greek Syntax

 b) Manner (Modal)

-Identifying the manner in which the action of the main verb is accomplished.
+Identifying the manner / method in which the action of the main verb is accomplished.

 Answers the question, how?
-Adds extra colour.
+Adds extra color.
 Sometimes with wJV.

 she came TREMBLING